bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # Will we alway have to use a library to get this in C#?

 <!--
+  -  Will we alway have to use a library to get this in C#?
   - The anser to that is no, As I mentioned about almost a year know Microsoft anounced their intentions to finally bring DU support to C# proper
   - They havn't commited to what version this will be in, but they have given examples on how they think it might look.
 -->